 Findora’s multi-chain architecture parallelizes the best of ZKP for scalability with the best of EVM for programmability, interoperability, and

 With the launch of toolkits like Prism and Rialto, as well as a cryptographic library of advanced ZKPs, Findora is now bringing zk to EVM based dapps with smart contract functionalities.

 But in order to achieve practicality, all these components need more abstraction… of course.

 Over the year it seems Findora has brought to life a great meme in computer science, which is ‘there’s no problem that can’t be solved without adding a level of indirection.’ — Whitfield Diffie

-As one of the pioneers of the “PriFi” movement, Findora will continue to release innovative protocols, platforms and products that abstract backend complexities, and bring simplicity and joy to the user experience, which preserves privacy and gives users full control of their digital assets, data and identity.
+As one of the pioneers of the “PriFi” movement, Findora will continue to release innovative protocols, platforms and products that abstract backend complexities, and bring simplicity and joy to the user experience, and gives users full control of their digital assets, data and identity through zk.